BasicsHome and Search

 Another Marconi link

-The 1841 census may provide a clue about Thomas Parson’s birth, as living in his household was Harriet Marconi, aged 6, not born in Middlesex.
-The only woman in Thomas’s household following the death of his wife and departure of his two eldest daughters was Lydia, who was just 16 at the time of the census.
-It seems likely that Harriet was related to the Parsons family, although the 1841 census does not include relationship details as later censuses do.A Mary Ann Parsons married Louis Marconi at Teddington in 1827 and they had three (maybe four) daughters: Frances (Fanny), Caroline, Harriet and possibly Ann S. Louis Marconi was ‘customs’ in the 1841 census and he died in the July/September quarter of 1841: so it is possible the youngest daughter Harriet was sent to live with relatives when her father was ill.
-As Mary Ann Marconi (nee Parsons) was born in Wembley (in Harrow parish), according to the 1851 census, it is possible she was the same-named daughter of Joseph & Elizabeth Parsons baptised at Harrow in 1800.
+Mary Ann Parsons married Louis MARCONI at Teddington in 1827 and they had three (maybe four) daughters: Frances (Fanny) at Great Bookham, Caroline, Harriet and possibly Ann S. Louis Marconi was 'customs' in the 1841 census and he died in the July/September quarter of 1841: so it is possible the youngest daughter Harriet was sent to live with relatives when her father was ill.
+As Mary Ann Marconi (nee Parsons) was born in Wembley (in Harrow parish), according to the 1851 census, it is assumed she was the daughter of Joseph & Elizabeth Parsons baptised at Harrow in 1800.

 Thomas's will and Old Bailey Trial